robertmaxwilliams/max-website/blog/2019-2-8-Code-Katas.md

     Download this text file, then write a program to output the day number (column one) with the smallest temperature spread (the maximum temperature is the second column, the minimum the third column).

+## Kata Luke Invented: Infinite Gomoku

+    Design a two-player game called Infinite Gomoku.
+Each turn, a player will place a stone at one point on an infinite grid.
+(Natural numbers squared.)
+The first player to get 5 stones in a row (vertically, diagonally, or horizontally) anywhere on the board wins.

+    Bonus points: Make an AI that beats you.